py-why/EconML/README.md

 <details>
   <summary>First Stage Model Selection (click to expand)</summary>

 First stage models can be selected either by passing in cross-validated models (e.g. `sklearn.linear_model.LassoCV`) to EconML's estimators or perform the first stage model selection outside of EconML and pass in the selected model.
+Unless selecting among a large set of hyperparameters, choosing first stage models externally is the preferred method due to statistical and computational advantages.

 ```Python
 from econml.dml import LinearDML